 Thomas Cheah: We keep hearing today’s customers are increasingly harder to retain and lack of brand loyalty.
 Is that true?
 What are the top reasons for today’s customers to stick to a brand?

 WeiChee Lee: Personally, I find this to be true, as again, it’s due to more educated and sophisticated users nowadays, especially with information available at the click (or touch) of a finger.
 As long as users don’t find brands that align with their values, it will be tough to build brand loyalty.
-This is compounded with the shorter concentration time of a user, where brands need to make timely impact of their positioning, branding message towards their target users.
-Another possible reasons might be where users got immune with all the discounts and offers, that it’s short lived.
+This is compounded with the shorter concentration time of a user, where brands need to make a timely impact of their positioning, branding message towards their target users.
+Another possible reason might be where users got immune with all the discounts and offers, that it’s short-lived.

 Thomas Cheah: Many companies tend to focus more on finding new customers and less on keeping and growing the ones they already have.
 Do you see any problem with this approach?

 WeiChee Lee: Eventually, companies will need to explore new customer segments or go into price war to continue to find new customers.
 It will be costly for businesses, and resulting in lower values (and eventually quality) for customers.
 In the long run, it will also be more costly to continue finding new customers, as quoted in many business research where it is 5 times more costly to get new customers compare to maintaining an existing one.

 Thomas Cheah: You mentioned that today’s loyalty program need to incorporate some fun elements that engage their customers continuously.
 Based on the gamification marketing campaigns that you have seen, what are the key attributes of an engaging marketing campaign?